cworf/CSP-Wholesale/wp-content/plugins/smart-manager-for-wp-e-commerce/readme.txt

 4. Column selection for display

 == Changelog ==

+= 3.9.4 =
+* Fix: Batch update for the text type attributes not working (WooCommerce)
+* Fix: Customm meta_keys with special characters not getting displayed (WooCommerce)
+* Fix: Product thumbnail breaking and not displaying (WooCommerce)
+* Fix: 'product-slug' getting updated on inline editing (WooCommerce)
+* Fix: Some minor fixes

 = 3.9.3 =
 * New: Updated WordPress Media Library for inline editing of featured images